 of vascular disease conditions caused by atherosclerosis.
 Studies have shown that

-Because vascular conditions and diseases may involve more than one of the body's systems at
+Vascular conditions and diseases may involve more than 1 of the body's systems at

-a time, many types of doctors treat vascular problems.
+a time.
+Because of this, many types of doctors treat vascular problems.
 Specialists

-in vascular medicine and/or surgery work closely with doctors in other specialties, such as internal
+in vascular medicine or surgery work closely with doctors in internal medicine, interventional

 What are the risk factors for vascular diseases?

-Modifiable risk factors that are associated with all four major vascular conditions
+diseases have different risk factors.
+Modifiable risk factors that are linked with

-Hyperlipidemia (high levels of fats in the blood, such as cholesterol and triglycerides)
+High levels of fats in the blood (hyperlipidemia), such as cholesterol and triglycerides

 High blood pressure